SAP-samples/kyma-runtime-extension-samples/kyma-access-auth0-as-idp/README.md

 You will create a dev namespace and provide `cluster-admin` access to a group called `kyma-dev-ns` for this namespace.

 In the following example, I am using the default role `cluster-admin`.
-If required, you can create a customized role.
+If you want, you can copy and customize the default role.

 ### Kyma configuration for RBAC